InScene/essay/docs/guide/convention/GIT_GUIDE.md

 ## <a name="branch"></a> Branching
 Inspired by [Couchcamote](https://dev.to/couchcamote/git-branching-name-convention-cch) and [vtenq](https://gist.github.com/vtenq/7a93687108cb876f884c3ce75a8a8023#file-git-workflow-md).

-The central repo holds two main branches with an infinite lifetime:

-- main
-- develop

 |   Instance  | Branch |   Description |
 |:-----------:|:------:|:-------------:|
 | Main      | main | The production branch, if the repository is published, this is the default branch being presented. |